MillerBrainObservatory/millerbrainobservatory.github.io/_sources/guides/lbm_datasets.md.txt

 :animate: fade-in-slide-down
 :name: primary_metadata

-These are the critical metadata needed to interpret results:
+These are metadata you will use in downstream analysis, many of which are calculated from theh secondary metadata below.

 | Name                  | Value            | Unit   | Description                                       |
 |-----------------------|------------------|--------|---------------------------------------------------|